awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: [ProxyConfiguration](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ProxyConfiguration.html) object
 Required: no
 The configuration details for the App Mesh proxy\.
-Your Amazon ECS container instances require at least version 1\.26\.0 of the container agent and at least version 1\.26\.0\-1 of the `ecs-init` package to enable a proxy configuration\.
+For tasks using the EC2 launch type, the container instances require at least version 1\.26\.0 of the container agent and at least version 1\.26\.0\-1 of the `ecs-init` package to enable a proxy configuration\.
 If your container instances are launched from the Amazon ECS\-optimized AMI version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
-This parameter is not supported for Windows containers or tasks using the Fargate launch type\.
+This parameter is available for tasks using the Fargate launch type in the Ohio \(us\-east\-2\) region only and the task or service requires platform version 1\.3\.0 or later\.
+This parameter is not supported for Windows containers\.

 ```
 "proxyConfiguration": {